jeluard/stone/README.md

 ### Dependencies

-All dependencies are available in maven central:
+All dependencies are available in maven central.

+With maven:

 ```xml
 <dependency>